cguz/rl/README.md

 ## Folders

-In the :file_folder: doc I added some notes of some courses that I read.
+In (:file_folder:) 'doc' I added some notes of some courses that I read.

-In the :file_folder: src are some codes.
+In (:file_folder:) 'src' are some codes.

 ## Courses